Waiheke ferry woes: Another year for resolution, Transport Minister Phil Twyford warns

 A review is underway into the Public Transport Operation Model, which could change that.

-However, Transport Minister Phil Twyford told Newstalk ZB the review would be completed until mid-next year.
+However, Transport Minister Phil Twyford told Newstalk ZB the review would not be completed until mid-next year.

 Part of this work would look at the appropriateness of the current exemptions to the model, he said.